-√ The drain pans have a primary (white) and auxiliary (red) drain connections.
-If the auxiliary line is required, it should be run spectrally from the primary drain line and terminated in a highly visible location.
-Condensate disposal through auxiliary line indicates that the primary line is plugged and needs cleaning.
-If a secondary drain line will not be provided plug the secondary drain.
-Drain plugs are NOT to be reused without plumbers tape.
+✓ The drain pan has primary (white) and secondary (red) drain connections.
+If a secondary drain line is required, it should be run separately from the primary and should terminate in a highly visible location.
+Condensate disposal through the secondary drain line indicates that the primary drain line is plugged and needs cleaning.
+If a secondary drain line will not be provided, plug the secondary drain.
+Drain plugs are NOT to be reused without plumbers tape or putty.
 Drain line connection should be finger tightened, then turned no more than one complete turn as needed to ensure a firm connection.
 DO NOT overtighten connection or damage may occur.